sassoftware/esp-studio-examples/Basic/lua_compute/README.md

 ## Test the Project and View the Results

-When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the lua_compute.csv file into the Customers window.
-For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

-Alternatively, before you test the project, you can configure a publisher connector for the Customers window.
-For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode.
+When you test the project, the results for each window appear in separate tabs.
 The following figure shows the customer data in the **Customers** tab.
 Note the following details:
 - Each customer’s surname is in title case.
 - The telephone numbers were not entered using the same format.
 - The customers Hermione Grandeur and Draco Molefay have no entry for `telno`.